whatwg/fs/proposals/FileSystemObserver.md

   "disappeared",
   "modified",
   "moved",
-  "unknown",      // Change types are not known.
-  "errored"       // This observation is no longer valid };
+  "unknown",      // Change types are not known "errored"       // This observation is no longer valid };